 - a.
 The portion of the additional employee contribution that is attributable to past service liability shall be in accordance with, and for the purposes stated, in Section 31678.3(d) of the Government Code.
-This additional employee contribution shall continue beyond the expiration date of this MOU, for the purpose of amortizing, over a 30-20 year period, the cost of the enhanced retirement benefit. - b.
-The portion of the additional employee contribution that is attributable to the prospective increased cost of the benefit shall also continue beyond the expiration date of this MOU but unlike the past service liability, does not expire at the end of the 30-20 year period set forth above. - 2.
-After implementation of this benefit, the County and OCEA will annually review its costs including costs impacted by changes in the investment earnings and evaluate whether any adjustments to employee contributions are necessary. - 3.
-The relative-ratio based methodology will be used to determine the additional employee contribution toward the "2.7% at 55" retirement benefit formula.
+This additional employee contribution shall continue beyond the expiration date of this MOU, for the purpose of amortizing, over a 20 year period, the cost of the enhanced retirement benefit. - b.
+The portion of the additional employee contribution that is attributable to the prospective increased cost of the benefit shall also continue beyond the expiration date of this MOU but unlike the past service liability, does not expire at the end of the 20 year period set forth above.